pfafman/meteor-photo-uploader/README.md

-Meteor Photo Uploader
+Meteor Photo Uploader  (BETA !!!)
 =====================

+#### BETA !!!
+	Only on Atmosphere to allow me to use in multiple projects easily.

+### Intro
-This is a drop in widget to add the ability to upload, or capture if allowed by the device, images.
-It will rescale the image, fix iOS sampling and orientation.
-Allows cropping via [jquery-jcrop] (https://github.com/waltyuyu/meteor-jquery-jcrop), which is required.
+This is a drop in widget to add the ability to upload, or capture, *(if allowed by the device)*, images/photos.
+It will rescale the image, fix iOS sampling and orientation *(using [JavaScript-Load-Image] (https://github.com/blueimp/JavaScript-Load-Image) which is included)*, allows cropping via [jquery-jcrop] (https://github.com/waltyuyu/meteor-jquery-jcrop), which is not included but is required.

 	Note: this is built using coffeescript.
 If you don't want that then clone and compile it down to javascript.

-### TODO
+## TODO

 Tests other than the test [website] (http:://photoUploader.pfafman.com)

-### Installation
+## Installation

 * Pre-Install [Meteorite](https://github.com/oortcloud/meteorite) to use [Atmosphere](https://atmosphere.meteor.com)